Arrow icon

 Tips for a successful car ride with your dog

-The first thing you should do is to help them get used to the car and make them more comfortable with it in general.
-If you have a dog that does not like cars, start by taking him to short rides around the neighborhood so that he can get used to being in a moving vehicle without being scared of it too much.
+The first step is to help your dog get used to the car.
+If your dog is not comfortable with cars, start by taking short rides around the neighborhood.
+This will help them get used to being in a moving vehicle without being too scared.

-To make it easier if your dog is afraid of cars, you can start by taking him on a walk before bringing him into one because it can help build up his confidence.
+To make it easier, if your dog is afraid of cars, you can start by taking them on a walk before bringing them into the car.
+This can help build up their confidence.

-Use a crate or dog seat belt when you take your dog for a car ride, especially if you travel long distances.
-This can be as simple as placing a blanket on the seat or floor of your car and having your dog curl up there while traveling, or it could be something more elaborate like an entire kennel or specialized car dog seats (safer if it includes a harness or seat belt!).
-The important thing is that they have somewhere safe, secure, and comfortable to sleep (or nap) during the ride!
+Use a crate or dog seat belt when you take your dog for a car ride, especially for long distances.
+This can be as simple as placing a blanket on the seat or floor of your car.
+Alternatively, you could use an entire kennel or specialized car dog seats.
+The important thing is that they have somewhere safe, secure, and comfortable to sleep or nap during the ride!

 This is one of the most important tips for a successful car ride with your dog.
-It's also one of the easiest because it means you can take advantage of two-way communication between you and your pet (as opposed to having only one way) due to the lower noise and distractions.
+It's also one of the easiest because it means you can take advantage of two-way communication between you and your pet due to the lower noise and distractions.
 You might even want to consider putting down some treats while they're seated just so they'll be more likely to stay put during the journey together.

 • Dogs can distract drivers from their driving tasks.
 This means they may have less attention on the road and be less alert than they otherwise would be while driving.

 • Dogs can also be injured by being thrown around during a crash or accidentally hit by airbags deployed in an accident.
-This can lead to serious injuries such as spinal cord injuries (SCIs), head trauma, and even death!
+This can lead to serious injuries such as spinal cord injuries, head trauma, and even death!

 If you have a dog with a sensitive bladder, it's important to give your dog time to go potty before you leave on your drive and stop regularly on long rides.
 Make sure they've had enough water and don't let them drink or eat while driving!